Horrific mob scenes dominate Trump's impeachment trial - KESQ

 Horrific mob scenes dominate Trump’s impeachment trial

-Chilling video evidence on the first day of Donald Trump’s second impeachment trial, showing his frenzied supporters smashing their way into the US Capitol, revived a national trauma.
+Republican senators are set for another uncomfortable day at Donald Trump’s second impeachment trial, with new and graphic video expected to show “extreme” violence as his frenzied supporters smashed their way into the US Capitol.

-Combined with a botched, illogical opening by his defense team, it also raised a perennial question: what exactly would it take for Republican senators to finally hold the ex-President to account?
+Combined with a botched, illogical opening by Trump’s defense team, the video evidence that is reviving a national trauma raises a perennial question: what exactly would it take for his GOP defenders to finally hold the ex-President to account?

-The graphic footage, taken from multiple cellphone cameras and television feeds on January 6, showed the moment when a crowd goaded by Trump invaded Congress just at the moment when lawmakers were certifying President Joe Biden’s election victory.
+Video footage screened Tuesday taken from multiple cell phone cameras and television feeds on January 6 showed the moment when a crowd goaded by Trump invaded Congress just at the moment when lawmakers were certifying President Joe Biden’s election victory.

 The horrific scenes, played by House Democratic impeachment managers, put viewers inside the raging mob.
 It brought them into ornate congressional chambers as rioters chanting Trump’s name and “Stop the Steal” hunted lawmakers and then-Vice President Mike Pence.

-“If that’s not an impeachable offense, there’s no such thing,” lead House impeachment manager Rep Jamie Raskin told a silent Senate.
+“If that’s not an impeachable offense, there’s no such thing,” lead House impeachment manager Rep. Jamie Raskin told a silent Senate on the first day of the trial on Tuesday.

 It was a statement that Trump’s legal team, who insulted the dead and injured from the riot by calling the mashup an example of “blood sport” whipped up by a “movie company,” never answered.
 That’s perhaps because there is no good response.